leeadkins/coffee-resque-scheduler/README.md

   - It's comming, I just don't have a timeline. enqueueAt and enqueueOn were what I needed, so that's what I started with.

+Much like a worker in coffee-resque, the scheduler will emit events while it's running.